 Followers on my Personal Social Media account know I sometimes pull the plug and go radio silent for months.
 It’s not always the easiest thing to do since I’m running an online business in its early start-up process.
 Social media is an important tool to create awareness around my work.

 I ditched Facebook years ago.
-I have never really liked Facebook and the energy frequency it’s vibrating at.
-I have tried Twitter, but somehow I never really got into it.
+I have never really liked Facebook and the energy frequency Facebook vibrates at is horrible.
+I have tried Twitter, but somehow, I never really got into it.
 To me, Twitter works as the way I get updates about what happens in the world and traffic reports from the police.
 Better safe than sorry!

 My jam is 100% Instagram!

 Social media can, however, be extremely time-consuming, and it’s easy to end up in a rabbit hole.
 The algorithm is designed to keep you online as long as possible.
 That’s the way social media companies are earning their money!
 The algorithms and social media platforms’ blueprints are designed the same way as the casinos in Las Vegas.

 With that in mind, it’s easy to understand why we can get so addicted to checking social media every 5 minutes.
 With social media, it’s not money we “win” … it’s likes, comments, followers and DMs… which basically are small ego boosts.